The Raiselig Dossier: Demon's Eye

 “No,” she spat, and the stone hissed where it fell.
 “There is always a loophole.
 I know the web of the law as well as you do, Scrivener, and no band of mortal lawyers could possibly hope to cover all the strands.”

-“Well,” Raiselig let the comment on their knowledge of the law slide, “ordinarily you’d be right, but it seems each of the holy-folk knew something of linchpins.
+“Well,” Raiselig let the comparison of their legal knowledge slide, “ordinarily you’d be right, but it seems each of the holy-folk knew something of linchpins.
 Rather than construct a new contract, they cited and drew from several major established precedents from centuries ago.
 I admit to being impressed.”

 From deep in the ersahj’s chest, a rumbling grew louder.
 “I care nothing for your professional admiration.
 Black blood, you say?
 An offering made at the circle of the Edi?
 I dispute the claim.
 I say the blood was not black.”